pip-services3-java/pip-services3-commons-java/doc/Downloads.md

 # Pip.Services Commons for Java Downloads

-Binary releases of the runtime are available through Maven Cental Repository.
+Binary releases of the commons are available through Maven Cental Repository.
 To use the library you shall include dependency to project pom.xml file:

 ```bash